candtechsoftware/socialapi/README.md

  - posgres
  - docker
  - docker-compose cli
- - diesel cli (if you want to run migrations)
+ - diesel cli (To setup the database and if you want to run migrations)
  - insomnia (api testing client)

 ## Running the application

 You must start the docker container with
 `docker compose up -d`
-then you can run
+then you can run.
+First you will need to in the api directory `cd api`
+`diesel setup` // only need to do this once
-`cargo run`
+`make run`

 ## Testing
 I have included an export file named `insomnia_export` which you and import into